Bookjackets are often considered one of the leading marketing tools of publishers; usually film laminated for easier handling.

 Bookjackets typically feature an information flap at the inside edge with details about the book, such as author, title, publisher, and price.
 On its reverse, however, it often includes a summary of its content and quotes from reviews or quotes about the book’s reviews.

-Bookjackets are most commonly used on hardcover books, but they can also be used on paperbacks and even some types of dust covers.
-They are not typically used on e-books or other digital formats.
+Bookjackets are most often found on hardcover books, though they can also be applied to paperbacks and some forms of dust covers.
+Bookjackets usually appear with something other than digital formats, such as eBooks.

-Many book collectors consider the jacket to be an important part of the book, and will not purchase a jacketless book, or a book with a damaged or torn jacket.
-When storing or displaying a book, it is important to use a book jacket protector to keep the jacket in good condition.
+Many book collectors consider the jacket a vital part of the book.
+They will not purchase a jacketless book or a book with a damaged or torn jacket.